samirbanjanovic/That-Distributed-Integration-Engine/README.md

 - **Load Balancing**: Components distributed across available nodes based on capacity
 - **Fault Tolerance**: Failed nodes detected and workloads redistributed automatically

-#### **7. Extensible Architecture Demonstration**
+#### **7. Extensible Architecture Experiment**
 - **Uniform Interface**: File Watchers, Schedulers, Web APIs, and the Node Manager itself all implement IComponent
 - **Same Lifecycle**: All components use StartAsync/StopAsync pattern
 - **Configuration Consistency**: All components configured via key-value pairs
 - **Deployment Uniformity**: All components packaged and deployed identically

-This architecture showcases TDIE's core principle: **sophisticated distributed orchestration built from the same foundational abstractions as simple components**, enabling unlimited scalability and extensibility through a unified component model.
+This architecture demonstrates an experimental approach where complex distributed orchestration is built from the same foundational abstractions as simple components, exploring scalability through a unified component model.

 ### Core Components

 #### 1. **Node Manager** ([`TDIE.Components.NodeManager`](src/TDIE.Components.NodeManager/))
-The Node Manager serves as the central orchestrator and brain of the distributed cluster.
-It operates as a master component that coordinates all cluster-wide operations and maintains the overall health of the distributed system.
+The Node Manager acts as the central orchestrator for the distributed cluster.
+It coordinates cluster-wide operations and maintains the overall health of the distributed system.

-**Core Responsibilities:**
+**Responsibilities:**
-- **Cluster Synchronization**: Continuously monitors and synchronizes the state of all nodes in the cluster, ensuring consistency across the distributed environment
+- **Cluster Synchronization**: Monitors and synchronizes the state of all nodes in the cluster
-- **Component Distribution**: Intelligently distributes component instances across available nodes based on load balancing algorithms and resource availability
+- **Component Distribution**: Distributes component instances across available nodes
-- **Node Health Monitoring**: Tracks the health and performance of individual nodes, detecting failures and initiating recovery procedures
+- **Node Health Monitoring**: Tracks the health and performance of individual nodes
-- **Package Deployment**: Manages the deployment and versioning of component packages across the entire cluster
+- **Package Deployment**: Manages the deployment and versioning of component packages
-- **Distributed Locking**: Coordinates access to shared resources using distributed locks to prevent conflicts during concurrent operations
+- **Distributed Locking**: Coordinates access to shared resources using distributed locks

 **Architecture Components:**
-- **Cluster Manager**: Handles node addition, removal, and load distribution strategies
+- **Cluster Manager**: Handles node addition, removal, and load distribution
-- **Node Synchronizer**: Ensures package versions and configurations are consistent across all nodes
+- **Node Synchronizer**: Ensures package versions and configurations are consistent across nodes
 - **Distributed Lock Factory**: Provides cluster-wide locking mechanisms using SQL Server-based distributed locks
 - **Component Instance Manager**: Tracks and manages component instances across the cluster

 **Operational Flow:**
 1. **Cluster Discovery**: Reads cluster configuration and discovers available nodes
 2. **Node Synchronization**: Ensures all nodes have the required packages and configurations
-3. **Instance Distribution**: Distributes component instances based on configured rules and load balancing
+3. **Instance Distribution**: Distributes component instances based on configured rules
-4. **Health Monitoring**: Continuously monitors node health and redistributes workloads when failures occur
+4. **Health Monitoring**: Monitors node health and redistributes workloads when failures occur
-5. **Package Synchronization**: Automatically deploys new package versions across the cluster
+5. **Package Synchronization**: Deploys new package versions across the cluster

 **REST API Endpoints:**
 - `GET /api/master` - Cluster management endpoints (implementation in progress)